LoRA Patching: Exposing the Fragility of Proactive Defenses against Deepfakes: Experiments

 \subsubsection{Comparison with Adversarial Training}

-Table~\ref{tab:with_AT} presents a quantitative comparison with adversarial training methods in bypassing Disrupting~\cite{ruiz2020disrupting}.
-LoRA patching demonstrates superior performance in bypassing.
+Table~\ref{tab:with_AT} presents a quantitative comparison of adversarial training-based methods, including our LoRA patching, in bypassing Disrupting~\cite{ruiz2020disrupting}.
 Although MaGAT~\cite{luo2024magat} also achieves good performance, it suffers from substantial computational overhead.
-In contrast, our method requires only 4.6\% of its training time and 4.3\% of its learnable parameters, since LoRA patching fine-tunes only a set of LoRA blocks rather than retraining the entire Deepfake model.
-This efficiency stems from leveraging the generative capacity of the pre-trained model.
+In contrast, our method requires only 4.6\% of its training time and 4.3\% of its parameter scale, since LoRA patching fine-tunes only a set of LoRA blocks rather than retraining the full Deepfake model.
+This efficiency is achieved by fully leveraging the expressive generative capacity of the pre-trained backbone.